ykashou92/Analyzing-Weather-Data-in-R/chapter1.md

 ```

 This is our final step before visualizing our data.
 The aggregated data frame `xdf` actually needs to be reshaped.
 See it appears like a normal data frame, but it the mean, minimum and maximum columns are actually nested within the timestamp, instead of alongside it.
-The data frame we have now is a __multi-index__ data frame.
+The data frame you now have is a __multi-index__ data frame.

 Try the commands in the coding section to better understand the data.